Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 Uluwatu, located on the southern tip of Bali’s Bukit Peninsula, is a paradise for those seeking dramatic coastal views, world-class surf, and a laid-back luxury vibe.

 Staying in Uluwatu during your Bali itinerary offers a perfect blend of relaxation, adventure, and culture, with its stunning cliffside resorts, pristine beaches, and legendary surf breaks.
+It is my favourite place on the island, and we even got married at Uluwatu Surf Villas in 2023.

 The area is home to some of the best beach clubs in Bali, including Sundays Beach Club and Savaya, as well as the iconic Uluwatu Temple, where you can witness breathtaking sunsets and the famous Kecak Fire Dance.

-Whether you’re a surfer looking to catch waves at Padang Padang, a foodie wanting to explore trendy cafes and fine dining spots, or a traveler in search of a secluded luxury escape, Uluwatu has something for everyone.
+Whether you’re a surfer looking to catch waves at Padang Padang, a foodie wanting to explore trendy cafes and fine dining spots, or a traveller in search of a secluded luxury escape, Uluwatu has something for everyone.

 What to do in Uluwatu